pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 The simpler way to define a macro with nasm as with the C-preprocessor is to use the directive %define.
 It should be very familiar to you if you already used C.

-You can define object macros or function macros using the this directive.
+You can define object macros or function macros using this directive.

 ```asm
 ; A macro with no parameters